accetto/headless-drawing-g3/docker/xfce-blender/README.md

 ### Image tags

-The following images will be regularly rebuilt and published on Docker Hub:
+The following images will be regularly built and published on Docker Hub:

 - base images
   - `latest` is identical to `vnc-novnc`